PiVortex/intents-deposit/README.md

 ### Example Contract

-The example contract simply just allows users to deposit into the contract with the intents multi-token, withdraw and view their balances.
-Tokens balances are stored in a nested map of token Id and the user's account Id.
+The example contract simply allows users to deposit into the contract with the intents multi-token, withdraw, and view their balances.
+Token balances are stored in a nested map of token Id and the user's account Id.

 #### Deposit Function

-The `mt_on_transfer` function is called when the user calls `mt_transfer_call` on the intents contract, it provides the amount of tokens transferred and the account Id of the sender.
+The `mt_on_transfer` function is called when the user calls `mt_transfer_call` on the intents contract.
+It provides the amount of tokens transferred and the account Id of the sender.
-The contract implements the `Nep245Receiver` from `near-sdk-contract-tools` so the vector arguments are properly deserialized from the cross contract call and to ensure that the function matches the NEP-245 standard interface.
+The contract implements the `Nep245Receiver` from [near-sdk-contract-tools](https://github.com/near/near-sdk-contract-tools) so the vector arguments are properly deserialized from the cross contract call and it ensures that the function matches the NEP-245 standard interface.

 The function:
-1) Checks only one token is being transferred (multi-tokens support the transferring of multiple assets at once).
+1) Checks that only one token is being transferred (multi-tokens support the transferring of multiple assets at once).
 2) Only allows deposits from the intents contract.
 3) Creates the user a new token map if one is not already created.
-4) Checks the token balance for the user and the deposited token, there are three cases:
+4) Checks the token balance for the user and the deposited token.
+There are three cases:
-    1) The token entry does not yet exist, thus a new entry is created with the amount deposited.
+    1) The token entry does not yet exist, thus, a new entry is created with the amount deposited.
-    2) The token entry exists but its balance is 0, this means a withdrawal is already in progress so the contract panics.
+    2) The token entry exists, but its balance is 0; this means a withdrawal is already in progress, so the contract panics.
-    3) The token entry exists and is not 0, the amount deposited is added to the existing balance.
+    3) The token entry exists and is not 0; the amount deposited is added to the existing balance.
 5) The function returns 0 to show that all tokens have been used by the call if the call was successful up to this point.

 [Source Code](./contract/src/lib.rs#L28-L88)

 #### Withdraw Token Function

-This function withdraws the entire users balance for a specified token.
-This function can be adapted so a specific amount to withdraw cna be specified.
+This function withdraws the entire user's balance for a specified token.
+This function can be adapted so that a specific amount to withdraw can be specified.

 The function:
-1) Gets the user's balance for the token specified (if the balance is 0 it means either a withdrawal is in progress or the user doesn't have balance for that token so the contract panics).
+1) Gets the user's balance for the token specified (if the balance is 0, it means either a withdrawal is in progress or the user doesn't have a balance for that token, so the contract panics).
-3) The users balance is set to 0.
+3) The user's balance is set to 0.
-3) A cross contract call of `mt_transfer` is made the intents contract to send the tokens to the user.
+3) A cross contract call of `mt_transfer` is made to the intents contract to send the tokens to the user.
-4) A callback is used to check if the transfer was successful, if successful the token entry is removed, if not the contract state is reset.
+4) A callback is used to check if the transfer was successful; if successful, the token entry is removed, if not, the contract state is reset.

 [Source Code](./contract/src/lib.rs#L101-L159)